 Families for Depression Awareness helps families recognize and cope with depression and bipolar disorder to get people well and prevent suicides.

-Director of Programs and Operations
+Co-Executive Director, Programs and Operations

 Teen Depression Program Coordinator

 In 1990, Julie Totten lost her brother, who was undiagnosed, to suicide.
 A year later, after learning about depression, she helped her father get diagnosed for this condition.
 Julie founded Families for Depression Awareness in 2001 to help others understand depression and reduce stigma associated with the condition.